ansible/ansible/docs/docsite/rst/network/user_guide/network_debug_troubleshooting.rst

 **Platforms:** Any

-The ``Socket path does not exist or cannot be found``  and ``Unable to connect to socket`` messages are new in Ansible 2.5.
-These messages indicate that the socket used to communicate with the remote network device is unavailable or does not exist.
+The ``Socket path does not exist or cannot be found``  and ``Unable to connect to socket`` messages indicate that the socket used to communicate with the remote network device is unavailable or does not exist.

 For example: